PatMiekina/mongoDB_tutorial/README.md

 Big shoutout to marvelous [Donny](https://github.com/donnyhyon) & fabulous [Gabby](https://github.com/gab-bernotaite) for working on a tutorial with me, thanks guys! ❤️

+To start the tutorial clone this github repo.

 1. Create a .gitignore file (`touch .gitignore`) (if not already there).
 Add following to file:
 ```
 node_modules